hatemr/Intro-to-sparse-data-and-embeddings/README.md

-# Intro-to-sparse-data-and-embeddings
+# Intro to sparse data and embeddings
-I am completing a tutorial on word embeddings from Google Colab.
+I completed a tutorial on word embeddings from Google Colab.
 I used word/sentence/document embeddings at work recently so this is good practice with embeddings and tensorflow.

 ## Summary
 * The model performs sentiment analysis on a movie review dataset (positive vs. negative).